Frequently Asked Questions

 My fiance is Jewish (or Buddhist, etc.).
 Can we have a joint Episcopal/Jewish (Buddhist, etc.) wedding?

-As long as one member of the couple is a baptized Christian, Father Ken can officiate.
-However, he normally uses one of the Episcopal marriage services; other formats would need to be discussed with him directly.
+As long as one member of the couple is a baptized Christian, Rev. Rob or Rev. Kathleen can officiate.
+However, they normally use one of the Episcopal marriage services; other formats would need to be discussed with him directly.

 How much does it cost?